rapharma/book-manager-ang/README.md

 ## Development

-For the Angular application run `ng serve`.
-Navigate to `http://localhost:4200/`.
+For the Angular application you can run `ng serve`.
+So navigate to `http://localhost:4200/`.

-For the Server go to /data directory and run `json-server books.json --port 5200` to run the API.
+For the Server API you can go to /data directory and run `json-server books.json --port 5200`.
+So navigate to `http://localhost:5200/books`